 Place year by year with blood not his own, only the Catholics do it

 weekly.
-Before Christ, Jewish temple worship was valid, but the
+Jewish old covenant temple worship was valid, but the

-Catholics offer communion after Christ has shed His blood, thus treating His
+Catholics offer communion after Christ has shed His blood, thus hurling

-blood of Christ suggests that His sacrifice was insufficient, that it must be
+blood of Christ suggests that to them His sacrifice was insufficient, that it must be

-supplemented with their metamorphic doctrine.
+supplemented with their synthetic doctrines.
 In the end they admit they

 don’t understand it themselves, which they use as further proof of its

 validity.
-It is a fabrication of their own vile
+It is a fabrication of their vile

 bless the communion, and if a layman blesses it, their little magic trick